Competitive Requirements

 Bachelor of Arts Planning Low 80s to low 90s

-Kinesiology, Sport, and Recreation Low to high 80s
+Kinesiology, Sport and Recreation Bachelor of Kinesiology Low to high 80s

 Bachelor of Arts in Recreation, Sport & Tourism Mid to high 70s